Importance of Challenge

 In most systems “boss” monsters are underwhelming.
-In my years of running games under other systems, I had to always give a boss monster minions.
+In my years of running games under other games, I had to always give a boss monster minions.
 Even if it didn’t really make sense for the fight, otherwise the party would mop the floor with them.
-The reason for that is action economy.
+The reason for that is the action economy.
 The players had more actions than the boss and could overwhelm them.

 Now the player’s action advantage is still true in Pathfinder 2e, and it’s one of your strongest weapons against a powerful creature.
 But Pathfinder 2e balanced this aspect in a different way.
 That’s what makes those combats equally exciting and frightening.

 You can never, under any circumstance out damage a monster that is a few levels higher than you.
 I don’t care if you have four barbarians taking turns swinging at it.
 You will lose that trade nearly every time.
 This is because a monster that is higher level than your party has a large mathematical advantage, and while you can argue with me, you can’t argue with math.